Trello

 Is Trello or Asana better for small teams?

 For small teams (under 10 people) that need simple task visualization, Trello is the better pick.
 Its free plan supports 10 collaborators with unlimited cards, and the board interface requires no training.
-Asana's free Personal plan also supports up to 10 users and includes List, Board, and Calendar views, which makes it a stronger free option if you need more than just a Kanban board.
+Asana's free Personal plan now supports only 2 users (reduced from 10 in November 2025), which makes it far less viable for small teams unless you pay for Starter.
+If you have 3-5 people and only need boards, Trello Free is the clear winner.
 For teams that also need CRM and invoicing, both tools leave gaps.

 Can Trello replace Asana?